Shockwaves in black hole microstate geometries: Shockwaves in supertube backgrounds

+In this limit the dilaton is a fixed scalar, $e^{2\Phi}\,=\,Q_1/Q_5$.
 One can deform this background to add a shockwave while preserving supersymmetry~\cite{Lunin:2002fw,Lunin:2002bj}.
 Let us consider a distribution of massless quanta at the center of AdS ($r=0$) and at $\theta=\frac{\pi}{2}$ on the $S^3$, moving in the $\phi$ direction.
 We take the energy of each quantum to be large such that we can treat the quanta as massless point particles, and we consider a uniform distribution of such quanta along the $\phi$ coordinate.

 The backreaction of this distribution of quanta can be described by a stationary solution involving an Aichelburg-Sexl type shockwave on the above background.
 For $k=1$ this solution was constructed in~\cite{Lunin:2002fw} and further studied in~\cite{Lunin:2002bj}.
 The generalization to $k>1$ is straightforward and is given in terms of a parameter $q$ with $0\leq q<1$ that parametrises the strength of the shockwave: